at28091999/ECG-Image-Abnormal-Heartbeat-Arrhythmia-Detection/README.md

 **This is an ECG Image Classification Project using Deep Learning CNN Model.
 It detects Abnormal Heartbeat (Arrhythmia) from an ECG Image.**
+Built a Convolutional Neural Network (CNN) model to classify ECG images as normal or abnormal.
+Preprocessed ECG signal plots into grayscale images and augmented data to improve generalization.
+Designed and trained a CNN using TensorFlow and Keras, achieving good accuracy in detecting arrhythmias.